shoot-i-forgot-my-name/Platform-Fighter/README.md

 # platform-fighter

-Unity game inspired by Smash and Rivals of Aether, headed by
+Unity game inspired by Smash and Rivals of Aether.
+Headed by [shoot-i-forgot-my-name]()